-After following this protocol for two full months, I highlighted some major differences in how my gut felt on a daily basis.
+After following this protocol and doing the ozone for two full months, I highlighted some major differences in how my gut felt on a daily basis.
 The most notable was the fact that I stopped craving carbs and sugar, and I felt fuller so much sooner than I did before.
 This was encouraging… and really surprising.
 I actually felt better!

 But the real test was: would I be able to introduce foods without throwing myself into a major pain flare?